pinecone-io/pinecone-ts-client/v1-migration.md

 await pineconeClient.init();
 ```

-The new client constructor accepts the same configuration object and eliminates the async `init()` step.
+The new `Pinecone` client constructor accepts the same configuration object and eliminates the async `init()` step.

 ```typescript
 // v1.0.0 initialization